coreshop/CoreShop/docs/02_User_Documentation/04_Localization/01_Countries.md

  - Use Store default Currency: If checked, your stores default currency will be applied to the country
  - Currency
  - Zone
- - Shops: Determines for which Shops this Country is available.
+ - Stores: Determines for which Stores this Country is available.

 ![Countries](img/countries.png)